kvsrinivas91/edyst-s19-create-your-own-pokemon-2/backend/README.md

 python app.py
 ```
 * Open the Postman
-* You can use the CRUD Methods in the Postman and Enjoy it...
+* You can perform the CRUD Methods in the Postman and understand the API.